Waveguide - Group Velocity, Phase Velocity, Cut off Frequency & Impedance

 Fc = c/2a

-Here fc stands for cut off frequency C stands for velocity of Electromagnetic waves in free space.
-Which is 3 x 108 m/s. a stands for broad dimension of waveguide?
+Here fc stands for cut-off frequency C stands for velocity of Electromagnetic waves in free space.
+Which is 3 x 108 m/s.
+Stands for the broad dimension of the waveguide?

 f = frequency in free space